aischlena/mlinvitrotox-tutorial/README.md

 After the repository and the environment are setup, you can get started with analyzing HRMS data.

-To show the basic functionality, there is a small `sample` dataset in the `data` folder.
+To show the basic functionality, there is a small sample dataset in the `data` folder, called `sampledata`.

 ### Extract the SIRIUS data